 The app functions as a standalone app, and runs in its own window.
-The app window can be adjusted and moved around to wherever you wish on your screen.
+The app window can be moved around to wherever you wish on your screen.

 Upon the first launch, you will notice that you will be presented with a welcome screen which lets you select whether you would like the app to Start at Login (we recommend you tick this box as it means that the app will launch whenever you boot your Mac, providing you weather information at all times, with ease).